 Danny Brown is not doing well.

-that not only was he fighting a host of mental health issues, including depression and anxiety, but that he was going through withdrawals, and the same people who had lined up to watch Danny Brown die like a rockstar were suddenly nowhere to be found:
+Last night, the Detroit emcee revealed on Twitter that not only was he fighting a host of mental health issues, including depression and anxiety, but that he was going through withdrawals, and the same people who had lined up to watch Danny Brown die like a rockstar were suddenly nowhere to be found.

 Fame, especially fame based on self-destruction, is a deal with the devil that Danny has in large part made willingly, as have so many others, but then who in that equation is the devil?

 Now I can't speak to which of his rapper friends have called him to lend some support—apparently only Donald Glover, who's openly struggled with his own recent depression—but I can speak to which sites have.
 Not many.
 So far only Pigeons & Planes and a small handful of others that I've seen, certainly not some of the larger sites that have been such ardent "supporters" of his in the past (you know, when that "support" involved profiting from chronicling his drug use).

 Just like a fan, but in many ways much worse, the media's more than willing to line up and snap pictures of Danny striking his signature pose and serve as a window through which we can watch his self-destruction.
 But after the interview ends, after the pageviews have been duly logged, how many still care?
 How many are writing something like this now with anything near the speed they used to post him talking about his drug use.

 And then, if something terrible truly does happen, watch those same writers, the exact same ones who drank with him and then stayed silent now, line up to write their tribute pieces.